nestjsx/crud/README.md

 <br />

-I believe that everyone who's working with NestJs and building some RESTful services and especially some CRUD functionality will find `@nestjsx/crud` microframework very useful.
+We believe that everyone who's working with NestJs and building some RESTful services and especially some CRUD functionality will find `@nestjsx/crud` microframework very useful.

 ## Features